Stereo Calibration

 | dt | Time between frames (seconds) | 0.0057553 |

-GUI Workflow: Same as Stereo Dotboard - configure images, set camera pair and board parameters, generate model, verify quality metrics, and apply to vectors.
+Same as Stereo Dotboard: configure images, set camera pair and board parameters, generate model, review quality metrics, apply to vectors, and set as active.

 3D Velocity Reconstruction